SAP-archive/cloud-bulletinboard-ads/CreateMicroservice/Exercise_1_GettingStarted.md

 #### Test
 Start the `Web Browser` and ensure that the following url `http://localhost:8080/health` shows the status `"UP"`.
 Note: The response type (media type) of this HTTP GET request is `JSON`.
 In order to analyze JSON responses best you can install a Chrome extension like [`JSON  Viewer`](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?utm_source=chrome-app-launcher-info-dialog).

+#### Remarks on using the Actuator productive code
+In the older versions of the Actuator (as used here), the endpoints are enabled for unauthenticated and unauthorized access.

+That's why you should make sure that **later, in your productive code** you:
+- Use a version of `spring-boot-actuator` >= 1.5.4.RELEASE (and not 1.2.5.RELEASE as in this exercise).
+- Test your productive application that all the Spring Boot Actuator endpoints behave as expected (enabled / disabled or secured in the way you expect them to be).

 ## Used Frameworks and Tools
 - [Tomcat Web Server](http://tomcat.apache.org/)